Chaos in Kyiv as escape routes close

 Some Ukrainians, meanwhile, have stiffened their resolve over the last few days and now want to stay.

 Hanna, a 29-year old fitness instructor and blogger, is a minor celebrity owing to her many Instagram followers.
-She recounts a story of being recognized by one of them the previous night at the bomb shelter.
+She recounts a story of being recognised by one of them the previous night at the bomb shelter.

 “My parents are already in Poland, so I’m hoping to join them there,” she says.
 “I have a friend in Khmelnitsky that I can stay with, and in Lviv too.
 So I can take my time if the border is crazy,” Hanna says.